 However, there’s also the possibility that the company might use it as the basis for a full-frame mirrorless system camera complete with an electronic viewfinder.

 Having been announced at Photokina in 2014, there’s a good chance that we might see the D750 replaced in 2018.
 This would sit below the Nikon D850, offering a smaller, more affordable full-frame camera.

-SnapBridge is a dead-cert inclusion as Nikon has stated that this technology, which makes connecting a camera to a smartphone or tablet easier, will be in all it’s cameras with the possible exception to top-end models.
+SnapBridge is a dead-cert inclusion as Nikon has stated that this technology, which makes connecting a camera to a smartphone or tablet easier, will be in all its cameras with the possible exception of top-end models.

 Sony’s full-frame mirrorless system cameras have caused a major shift in the camera market, can the company maintain the momentum?

 Sony has gained lots of ground on Canon and Nikon with its Alpha 7 series of full-frame mirrorless system cameras.
-Many also think it is responsible for making some photographers start to take mirrorless cameras more seriously.
+However, the introduction of the pro-level Sony A9 really showed how serious the company is about mirrorless cameras.